YahooArchive/end-to-end/README.markdown

 ## Development

 We use Github's built-in issue tracker for tracking issues.
-The general End-to-End mailing list is [e2e-discuss](https://groups.google.com/forum/#!forum/e2e-discuss).
+The general mailing list is [e2e-discuss](https://groups.google.com/forum/#!forum/e2e-discuss).
 Please put [YAHOO] at the start of the subject line if your email is specifically about this project.